x4d3/blog/_posts/2023-02-24-sample-breakdown-daft-punk---one-more-time.md

 layout: post
 title: "Sample Breakdown: Daft Punk - One More Time"
 category: Music
-description: Great description on how the sample is generated
+description: Great description on how the sample is generated.
 ---

 Uploaded to [YouTube](https://www.youtube.com/watch?v=5QwOpRh-IfI) by [Tracklib](https://www.youtube.com/@tracklib) on